 Note: Stats with “**” represent numbers from the women’s doubles category.

 Style of Play

-Still just a 17-year-old teenager, Gauff’s tennis IQ is years ahead of her age.
+Still just an 18-year-old teenager, Gauff’s tennis IQ is years ahead of her age.
 Being a natural all-around player, she can adapt her game according to her opponent’s strengths and weaknesses.
 For a teenager, she possesses a rocket serve which can clock up to 110mph, while her backhand is very powerful which she can execute at will, both off wings and crosscourt.

 While her backhand is a class apart, Coco has traditionally struggled with her forehands – a major chunk of her unforced error comes from this, while her tremendous athleticism makes her one of the best volleyer and baseline player at the same time.

 Cori Gauff and Naomi Osaka could start the next big tennis rivalry.
 Fittingly, both came into the limelight with victories over one of the Williams sisters.
 For Osaka, the breakthrough came in 2018 when she beat Serena Williams in the US Open final in front of a packed Arthur Ashe Stadium.
 For Gauff, the big moment came against Venus Williams at the 2019 Wimbledon, where the 15-year-old beat the seven-time Grand Slam champion in straight sets.